Earl Sweatshirt: 2021–2024: Sick! and Voir Dire

+2025–present: Live Laugh Love and Pompeii // Utility

-On August 22, 2025, Kgositsile released his fifth album studio album, Live Laugh Love.
+On August 22, 2025, Kgositsile released his fifth studio album Live Laugh Love.
+The album had been announced the previous week at a listening party on August 15, 2025 which Kgositsile did not attend, instead having an impersonator perform.

+The following year, Kgositsile collaborated with Mike and Surf Gang to release Pompeii // Utility on April 3, 2026.

 Artistry

 Kgositsile has been called a "hip-hop prodigy" and in 2011, was branded by The New Yorker as "the most exciting rapper to emerge in years, a virtuoso who was just starting to figure out what he could do with words."
 He is characterized primarily by his voice, which has been classified as a "deep baritone".

-Kgositsile has taken influence from MF Doom, Jay Z, J Dilla, Madlib, RZA, Lupe Fiasco, and Clipse.
+Kgositsile has taken influence from MF Doom, Jay-Z, J Dilla, Madlib, RZA, Lupe Fiasco, and Clipse.

+Influence of Mike and Slums

+Rapper Mike, and the New York underground collective Slums (stylized as sLUms) significantly influenced the lo-fi, sample-based production style of Kgositsile's 2018 album Some Rap Songs.

+Kgositsile became connected with Mike and members of Slums through shared creative circles during the years leading up to the album.

+Writers note that Kgositsile adopted stylistic elements associated with Mike's loop-driven, lo-fi sound, incorporating similar sampling approaches and abstract vocal layering into the album.

+Members of Slums directly contributed to the album as well, including producer Adé Hakim (Sixpress), who worked on the track "Nowhere2go".

+Critics have described Some Rap Songs as part of a broader movement of underground experimental rap emerging from New York artists like Mike and Slums.

 Personal life

-Kgositsile currently lives in the neighborhood of Mid City, Los Angeles.
+Kgositsile lives in the neighborhood of Mid City, Los Angeles.

 Kgositsile struggled with drug abuse, which was one of the reasons why his mother sent him to live in Samoa.
 The time in Samoa led to Kgositsile getting sober, although he relapsed upon returning to the United States.
 Kgositsile attributes his drug abuse to time with his collective Odd Future and leaving a long-term relationship, saying he was often smoking marijuana and drinking lean before quitting as he reached adulthood.

 Kgositsile was raised as a Nichiren Buddhist and, after a period away from the belief system, he said that he had returned to the religion in 2016.

+He had a son in 2021.

 In 2025, Kgositsile married actress, writer and comedian Aida Osman, who he had been in a relationship with since August 2022.
-They welcomed a daughter in July 2025.
+They had a daughter in July 2025.